stbaehr/Build-your-own-ChatGPT/student/quest2.md

 * Click on `Topics` to navigate to the `Topics` that are definied by default.

-* Click on `Gruß / Welcome` to see the Trigger phrases, that start this specific flow:
+* Click on `Greetings` to see the Trigger phrases, that start this specific flow:
 ![Sign In](../media/quest2/13-Topics.png)

 * Give it a try and enter one of these phrases to see this Trigger being executed